Quick Reads

 Shiny Sneasel/Weavile, is that you?
 GeGeGe no Kitarō’s 1971 depiction of kasha.

-Sneasel also bears some resemblance to cat-sith, black—sometimes bipedal—cats with a single white spot on their chest, claimed to be witches or demons in disguise according to Scottish folklore.
+Sneasel bears some resemblance to cat-sith, black—sometimes bipedal—cats from Celtic folklore with a single white spot on their chest, claimed to be witches or demons in disguise.
 They were thieves, like the kasha above, sneaking into cemeteries to steal human souls before they could depart to the afterlife.
-(It may be worth noting that Sneasel was among the lucky Pokémon not to be cut from Pokémon Sword and Shield, games whose region is based on Great Britain.)
+The line of feathers down its back as well as the hedgehog-like appearance of its 1999 design may reference the sharp bristles cat-sith are sometimes described as having on their backs, and its feathered ear may reference Puss in Boots, a fairytale character commonly associated with the cat-sith in Japanese media (see Megami Tensei‘s Cait Sith and Blood BrothersCat Sidhe).

-Sneasel could also draw inspiration from the Great Cat of Heliopolis, Mau, another feline associated with the underworld.
-According to Egyptian mythology, Ra would descend to the underworld every night in the form of a cat, slaying the serpent god of darkness with a flint knife that, in some depictions, does look an awful lot like a red feather!
+Sneasel could also be connected to the Great Cat of Heliopolis, Mau.
+According to Egyptian mythology, Ra (hold on, is that where the ラ ra comes from?) would descend to the underworld every night in the form of a cat, slaying the serpent god of darkness with a flint knife that, in some depictions, does look an awful lot like a red feather!
+The Egyptian theme could also explain Sneasel’s eyeliner-like markings.

 Ra, in the form of a cat, slaying the serpent deity (Apep)